Stukeley/Stukeley/README.md

 I am also familiar with Relational Databases (including Entity Framework), Machine Learning (ML.NET), and other languages: C, C++, JavaScript, F#.

+I have created bots for Twitch, Reddit and Discord - the three places where I spend most of my free time - all using C#!

 I'm eager to learn, and I'm constantly expanding my skills by learning new frameworks and technologies.

 Back in the day, I was also passionate about Creative Coding.
 You can find some of my old samples [here](https://github.com/Stukeley/p5js-projects).